jqnatividad/qsv/README.md

 cargo build --release --no-default-features
 ```

-To find out what memory allocator qsv is using, do `qsv --version`.
+To find out what memory allocator qsv is using, run `qsv --version`.
 After the qsv version number, the allocator used is displayed ("`standard`" or "`mimalloc`").
 Note that mimalloc is not supported on the `x86_64-pc-windows-gnu` and `arm` targets, and you'll need to use the "standard" allocator on those platforms.

 ### Buffer size
 Depending on your filesystem's configuration (e.g. block size, file system type, writing to remote file systems (e.g. sshfs, efs, nfs),